QuTech-Delft/qne-adk/docs/application_configuration.rst

 in the application a python file is created.
 The file names of these application files are based on the role names you specified while creating the application.

-The file ``manifest.json`` contains meta data for the application as application name, description, author etc.
+The file ``manifest.json`` contains metadata for the application as application name, description etc.

 To make sure that your application has all the necessary and the correct structure, you can validate it with the following command: